nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. Test case 3: `edit-task 2 by/20042023`

    Expected: The task for the second application is not edited due to invalid date input (incorrect format).
-Error details shown in the status message.
+Error details shown in the Command Result Box.

 ### Deleting a task